December is Safe Toys and Gifts Awareness Month

 Upon opening gifts, immediately discard all plastic wrapping and any other toy packaging which can become dangerous playthings if not thrown away.
 Any toys requiring battery charging should be supervised and done by a trusted adult as chargers and adapters can pose thermal burn hazards.

 It’s easy to get swept up in the magic of the holidays, but the gift of safety ensures a happy and healthy holiday season.
-North Florida Perinatal Associates - Panama City wish you and your loved ones a wonderful holiday and a happy new year.
+Jupiter Medical Specialists wish you and your loved ones a wonderful holiday and a happy new year.

-North Florida Perinatal Associates - Panama City are here to make your healthcare journey simple and bring further awareness to the community.
-Contact us today to schedule a consultation.
+Jupiter Medical Specialists are here to make your healthcare journey simple and bring further awareness to the community.
+Contact us today at (561)972-5709 to schedule a consultation.